JeffreyBull76/CI_Project1/README.md

 * Hamburger menu

-   * On screen sizes below 820px the buttons are removed from view and replaced a with simple hamburger style menu.
+   * On screen sizes below 820px the buttons are removed from view and replaced with a simple hamburger style menu.
 As detailed above this is pure css no javascript was used.
+      * This is achieved a with navigation element floated off screen and made invisible.
+      * When the radio button is clicked (which is hidden and covered with a font awesome hamburger icon) the navigation slides into view.
+      * The radio button itself is not present above 820px as already mentioned.
    * This screen size was originally 768px but following feedback from industry professional it was increased to 820px to account for larger tablets.
+This also prevents the buttons clashing with other graphical elements on resize.

 ![](assets/images/readme_images/Tidy_Village_HB_UX.jpg)